Time-dependent Hierarchical Dirichlet Model for Timeline Generation: THDT MODEL FOR TIMELINE GENERATION

-JS divergence is then transformed into a similarity measure by an decreasing logistic function $\zeta_1(x)=1/(1+e^x)$ and increasing logistic function $\zeta_2(x)=e^x/(1+e^x)$ to refine the relevance in the range of (0,1).
-A good timeline should properly consider the following key requirements\cite{li2009enhancing}: (1){\bf Focus}: The timeline for epoch t should be related to the given query.
-Since the Query distribution is too sparse, we adopt the strategy taken in Yan et al.`s work\cite{yan2011evolutionary}.
-Query expansion is introduced by pseudo-relevance feedback to enlarge Q. We retrieve $top-\kappa$ snippets, which is denoted as $Q$` and use $Q`$ to approximate $Q$.
+JS divergence is then transformed into a similarity measure by an decreasing logistic function $1/(1+e^x)$\cite{yan2011evolutionary} to refine the relevance in the range of (0,1).

+Let $s$ denote a sentence comprised of a collection of words.
+A good timeline should properly consider the following key requirements\cite{li2009enhancing}: (1){\bf Focus}: The timeline for epoch $t$ should be related to the given query.
+Since the Query distribution is too sparse, we adopt the strategy taken in Yan et al.'s work\cite{yan2011evolutionary}.
+Query expansion is introduced by pseudo-relevance feedback to enlarge Q. We retrieve $top-\kappa$ snippets, which is denoted as $Q'$ and use $Q'$ to approximate $Q$.

 (2){\bf Coherence}: A timeline consists of a series of individual but correlated sentences.
-News evolves over time and a good component timeline should be coherent with neighboring documents so that the timeline can track the evolutionary pattern of news rather than peaks and bounds.
+News evolves over time and a good timeline should be coherent with neighboring documents so that the timeline can track the evolution pattern of news.